-To deliver on the gender equality dimensions of the 2030 Agenda on Sustainable Development and the 17 UN Sustainable Development Goals, Fasanara has signed and adopted the Women Empowerment Principles (WEPs) joining a network of five thousand business leaders in July 2022.
+To deliver on the gender equality dimensions of the 2030 Agenda on Sustainable Development and the 17 UN Sustainable Development Goals, Fasanara has signed and adopted the Women Empowerment Principles ("WEPs") joining a network of five thousand business leaders in July 2022.

-The WEPs are a set of Principles jointly established by UN Global Impact and UN Women in and underpinned by international labour standards and human rights with the aim of encouraging businesses to advance the progress of gender equality and women's empowerment in the workplace,
+The WEPs are a set of principles jointly established by the UN Global Impact and UN Women that are underpinned by international labour standards and human rights with the aim of encouraging businesses to advance the progress of and women's gender equality empowerment in the workplace, marketplace and the whole community and with the objective to deepen strengthen private sector engagement to shift behaviours for genderhelp responsive business conduct by setting a global norm for the private sector.